Asabeneh/30-Days-Of-JavaScript/readMe.md

 #### Installing Google Chrome

-Install [google chrome](https://www.google.com/chrome/) if you do not have one yet.
+Install [Google Chrome](https://www.google.com/chrome/) if you do not have one yet.
 We can write small JavaScript code on the browser console, but we do not use the browser console to develop applications.

 ![Google Chrome](images/google_chrome.png)